WordPress Simple Membership Members Login Page shows you the members login screen and allows each member to edit their profile.

-Note: The pages will not appear on your website unless you have added the pages either through your theme or under Appearance -> Menus in WordPress admin.
+Note: The pages will not appear in your website unless you have added the pages either through your theme or under Appearance -> Menus via WordPress admin.

-All these pages are automatically created when you install and activate the plugin.
-Please check the following URL Settings and focus on Step 4 ) to learn more.
+The following pages are automatically created when you install and activate the plugin for the first time.
+You can learn more about it from the following URL Settings, focus on Step 4 ) to learn more.

 - Member Login

 Note: The Profile page content will be hidden, unless you log in as a member.

 Step 2 ) The following image Member Login allows the member to login or if they are new to the website they can also subscribe.
 There are two links available Forgot Password? and Join Us.